EMT-Basic Training Permit

 abstract must be printed within 30 days of the application

 submission.
-If they answer "yes" to the criminal history
+If you answer "yes" to the criminal history

 questions, then they must submit the following information for each